mlmatth1/CatalogApp/README.md

 ## Installing Catalog App
 1. Download all files from Git project
-2. Run Vagrant server and cd to Git Project directory
+2. Run Vagrant server and cd to Git Project directory. ../catalog/
 3. Run the following command in command prompt: "python catelog_project.py"
 4. Open a browser and type the following url http://localhost:8000